Illugi317/REIR/S_2/readme.txt

 We worked on the assignment together.
 We used peer programming to code Point, Brute and Fast.
 The Point and Brute classes worked out pretty well but Fast was a bit harder.
-During our Fast implementation we tried solving the Fast class seperately to get fresh perspectives because we weren't able to solve it easily.
+During our Fast implementation we tried solving the Fast class separately to get fresh perspectives because we weren't able to solve it easily.

 What we contributed:
-Both of us contributed to the assignemnt equally but Illugi found out a solution to Fast before Pétur.
+Both of us contributed to the assignment equally but Illugi found out a solution to Fast before Pétur.

 /**********************************************************************